jy-datasci/ds3project/README.md

 The project first reads the test data, test subjects, and test activities into separate variables.
 The activities (read into the yTest variable) are read as characters, since this data will eventually be replaced by the activity labels.
-The number of original columns in the test data is tored, so that it can be used to calculate the column index of the subject and activity columns, which are added later to the right side of the data frame.
+The number of original columns in the test data is stored, so that it can be used to calculate the column index of the subject and activity columns, which are added later to the right side of the data frame.
 The subject and activity data is then added to the test set.